What Does SERP mean?

 Related Questions (labelled as People also ask in Google) are a series of questions that are based on the algorithms that may relate to the original search.
 Similar to the Featured Snippet, this snippet is usually shown for question-based searches.

-When you click on each question the drop down opens up to offer a mini featured snippet or a ‘quick answer’.
+When you click on each question, the drop-down offers a mini featured snippet or a ‘quick answer’.
 Whilst the exact location in the SERPs may vary with each search, they always tend to appear alongside a Featured Snippet.

 Related Questions are a great way to understand and evaluate search intent.
 By analysing this snippet, you can determine the other related searches people are conducting and tailor your content strategy to deliver content that meets user’s needs.